It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 HOLY PETE ROSE the broccoli salad was as good as the sammich but this you need to know: this is the best chicken salad I have ever eaten.

-I am a chicken salad sherpa.
+I am what you would call a chicken salad sherpa.

 Or someone who eats a lot of chicken salad.

-So I knows good chicken salad.
+So I know good chicken salad.

 We went TWICE in a four day period.